Discord4J/Discord4J/docs/Basic-Bot-Tutorial.md

 >`         .subscribe();
 `

-And this tells it to execute!
+Telling it to execute!

 ## Finale

-Now that you have a basic bot up and running, you can continue to build off of it.
+Now you have a basic bot up and running, you can continue to build on it.
 Including making your own system so all events aren't in the same class where you construct the client.